Women's, Gender, and Sexuality Studies (WGS) - Courses

 Women's Studies Seminar

 Intensive interdisciplinary study of particular areas in women's studies.
 Topics will be chosen by the instructor and the students.
-Prerequisite: one of the following: WGS 100; WGS 130; at least two other courses approved for the women's studies major or minor; declared women's studies major or minor.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EDS 206; at least two other courses approved for the WGS major or minor; declared WGS major or minor.
 Offered Fall.